WHAT’S IN THIS REVIEW?

 They also collect personal data “when you access the websites or use the services related to Whoer VPN, including www.whoer.net, or contact us regarding our services.
-We process your personal data in order to provide you our products and services, to send you direct marketing, optimize and improve our products and services, and to comply with our legal obligations.”
+We process your personal data in order to provide you with our products and services, to send you direct marketing, optimize and improve our products and services, and to comply with our legal obligations.”

 As I couldn’t purchase the full version, I was forced to stick with their free ‘Dutch’ servers for the testing phase.
 I headed over to speedtest.net to see exactly what they had to offer.
 In the first image, you’ll see my connection stats while using Wi-Fi.

 Having switched on Whoer VPN, I ran the test again.
-Results while connected to their Amsterdam server can be seen below:
+Results, while connected to their Amsterdam server, can be seen below: